Skip to main content

 What is a stainless steel centrifugal pump used for?

-How to avoid cavitation in centrifugal pumps?
+How to prevent cavitation in a centrifugal pump?

 Companies that Trust FB Bombas

-80+ years supplying centrifugal pumps to industry
+82+ years supplying centrifugal pumps to industry

 Petrobras - Cliente FB Bombas